openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 AAAAAAAAAAAAAAAA:CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-CCCC-DDDD
 ```

-ZigBee 3.0 requires the install code to be 16 bytes long (8 blocks of characters) but some older systems using
+Zigbee 3.0 requires the install code to be 16 bytes long (8 blocks of characters) but some older systems using
 this method may use less bytes, but it should still be formatted as 2, 4, or 8 groups of 4 values.
 Note that the last four characters in the install code are the checksum and may be provided separately.